datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 ```

 `@part1`
-- %timeit provides functionality for setting the number of runs and/or loops
+- `%timeit` provides functionality for setting the number of runs and/or loops
-      # Set number of runs to 1; number of loops to 10
+      # Set number of runs to 1 (-r1); number of loops to 10 (-n10)
       In [1]: %timeit -r1 -n10 rand_numbs = np.random.rand(1000000)
       Out[1]: 13.4 ms ± 0 ns per loop (mean ± std. dev. of 1 run, 10 loops each)

-- %timeit can be run on a single line or multiple lines of code
+- `%timeit` can be run on a single line or multiple lines of code
       # Single line (line magic)
       %timeit l = [x for x in range(10)]